top of page

 Mar 30

-Confinement in the Marriage Chamber of a Dorset Tudor Manor
+Confinement in the Marriage Chamber at Athelhampton a Dorset Tudor.

 Giving birth was one of the most dangerous things a woman could do in Medieval and Renaissance England: it was the leading cause of death for women, with as many as 1 in 40 women dying in childbirth.
 So what might a woman living in this Dorset Tudor Manor of Athelhampton do to try to stay safe at this time?
 Preparations for giving birth started early, with the lying-in period beginning up to six weeks before the prospective mother gave birth.
 The Marriage Chamber at Athelhamp